 It was a chance meeting with a local lawyer and a high speed drive up the winding hills that led us to an abandoned house that had to be sold due to bankrupt debts from nearby Monte Carlo gambling.

-It was called ‘La Bordina’ and we know this was it instantaneously.
+We knew this was it instantaneously.
 It was near to the village of Mombaruzzo (famous for its Amaretti biscuits) and its 180° panoramic view of the vineyarded Rolling hills were breathtaking.
 With the help of Gail my younger sister (helpfully fluent in Italian from her time in Sardinia) bags of money were transfered and the Piemonte chapter of our family’s life opened….

 We revelled in the rich food and wine culture of the area with its Palios (historical races) and Sagres (food festival – each village has its specialities), its famous white truffles (tartuffi bianci) but it was the local corner trattoria that had the best food; simple raviola stuffed with sage and butter, vittello tannoto (thinly sliced veal with tuna anchovy sauce and capres) slow cooked rabbit or bollito misto boiled beef and vegetables.
 Of course the Bagna Cauda with its rich, garlicky, anchovy sauce and fresh vegetables including the local cardoman to dip.
 The local town of Bra is the birthplace of the Slow Food movement in 1986.